97HumzaAli/IT-Labs/Virtual-Lab-Setup/README.md

-## Windows 10, Kali Linux and Windows Server 2022 Virtual Machine Setup
+# Windows 10, Kali Linux and Windows Server 2022 Virtual Machine Setup

+## Windows 10
 ### Steps

 1. Created a new Windows 10 (64-bit) VM in Oracle VirtualBox and configured CPU, RAM, and storage.